 Unsaturated fatty acids contain one or more double/triple carbon-carbon bonds in the carbon chain.
-On this basis they can be divided into three classes:
+On this basis this class of lipids can be divided into:

-- monounsaturated fatty acids (MUFA), if only one double bond is present;
+- monounsaturated fatty acids (MUFAs), if only one double bond is present;

-- polyunsaturated fatty acids (PUFA), if at least two double bonds are present;
+- polyunsaturated fatty acids (PUFAs), if at least two double bonds are present;

 - acetylenic fatty acids, if one or more triple bonds are present.

 Carbon-carbon double bonds are the most common multiple bonds present in unsaturated fatty acids.
 They have a planar conformation; therefore, they can be considered as plans from whose opposite sides carbon skeleton attaches and continues.
 If the entry and the exit of the chain occurs on the same side of the plan, double bond is in cis configuration.
 Conversely, when the chain enters and exits on opposite sides of the plan, double bond is in trans configuration (see trans fatty acids).

 In nature, cis configuration is the most common one for unsaturated fatty acids.

 Generally, unsaturated fatty acids into membranes are confined to the sn-2 position of phospholipids, and have 18 to 20 carbon atoms (in sn-1 position there are saturated 16-18 C fatty acids).

 In triacylglycerols, MUFAs (or long chain saturated fatty acids) tend to be in sn-1 and sn-3 positions, whereas PUFAs in sn-2 position.

 Monounsaturated fatty acids